 Clear clean water is important for keeping you hydrated when you are under the weather.
 It also helps to moisten your throat and nasal passages in addition to breaking up congestion.

-A minimum of 80 ounces per day is recommended.
+A minimum of 80 ounces (around 2 liters) per day is recommended.
 Some people find it difficult to drink this much water in a day.
 You can also try supplementing with sports drinks, chicken soup broth, fruit juices and herbal teas.

 Breathing in steam helps to loosen nasal congestion.
 You must take care not to breathe in steam that is too hot.
 There are a few different ways to do this.